Category Archives: love

 Professionally, I’ll also remember that spring as simultaneously deeply successful and deeply stressful.
 A promotion process went sideways, and it took months to resolve (thankfully, it did resolve positively in my favor).
 There was also amazing book news.
 This is the year that I saw my first book begin to populate on all major bookselling websites.
 2026 is shaping up to be another big year for reading and writing, with my first book expected to be published in spring and my second book to follow shortly thereafter in the fall.
 Not one, but two books in one year?!?!
 I have to pinch myself.
 It’s truly a dream come true.
 And there are more projects in the works too, in addition to the books.
 Look for more birth work, birth classes, and more writing projects from me!
 Although all of this takes time, years even, these projects are now well underway.

 The summer was spent in pure bliss–I spent my days writing hard toward daily goals and my afternoons reading outside on the porch where the weather was perfect for months on end.
+I beat my previous 5k time by an entire minute, coming in at 25.51 minutes, 4th in my class, 11th female, 39th overall.
 The weekends were spent on tiny adventures, and, of course, more work, because I still love my work.
 It was hands down one of the most productive AND restorative summers I’ve ever had, and I hope to repeat that schedule in years to come.

 The highlight of the fall was a solo trip to Louisiana to celebrate 10 life-changing years with my love, and that was truly a transformational trip.
 I felt my old self again.
 I felt possibilities opening up.
 I felt freedom and satisfaction.
 It was also something I hope to replicate in years to come–finally breaking away from old routines and rigid “to do” lists.
 To be fair, those routines and “to do” lists have also saved my life over the past seven years, so I’m grateful for those too, and they will certainly continue!